Tiburon Real Estate

 Special Occasion Venues

-Landmarks Art and Garden Center Beautiful gardens and a restored 1870’s farmhouse look out to Richardson Bay.
+- Landmarks Art and Garden Center has beautiful gardens and a restored 1870’s farmhouse that looks out to Richardson Bay.
 Available for receptions, ceremonies, and special events for 55 to 150 people.

-- The China Cabin Now a destination on the edge of the bay close to downtown, with views of the yacht harbor and San Francisco.
-This elegant, restored first class cabin was salvaged from the 1866 PS China, a side wheel steamer, which traveled between San Francisco and the Far East.
+- The China Cabin is now a destination on the edge of the bay close to downtown, with views of the yacht harbor and San Francisco.
+This elegant, restored, first class cabin was salvaged from the 1866 PS China, a side wheel steamer, which traveled between San Francisco and the Far East.
 The cabin is rented for meetings and special events for 40 to 55 people.

 - The Corinthian Yacht Club – This 100+ year old club, with spectacular views of the Bay and the San Francisco skyline, is a great location for a party or event in the Grand Ballroom, Sun Porch, Cocktail Bar, and Outside Deck.
-The in-house staff provided for and service for up to 250 people.
+The staff provides food and service for up to 250 people.